-Looking to upgrade to your road bike pedals from flat to clipless?
+Looking to upgrade your road bike pedals from flat to clipless?

-Unlike flat pedals, clipless pedals come in a different shapes and variations.
+Unlike flat pedals, clipless pedal systems come in different shapes and variations.

 So how are they different, and most importantly, which one is for you?

-The top brands such as Shimano, Look and Speedplay has a range of road bike pedals in their product line up.
+The top brands such as Shimano, Look, and Speedplay have many models in their product line up.

-Just because they don’t carry the name of Shimano’s well-known groupsets such as the Duraace and Ultegra, it doesn’t mean these pedals are not up to par.
+Just because they don’t carry the name of Shimano’s well-known groupsets such as the Dura-Ace and Ultegra, it doesn’t mean these are not up to par.

-They are quality pedals that will suit the needs of those just starting with clipless pedals.
-The R550’s are made of resin with a large shoe contact area for easy clipping in, making them a great option for beginners.
+They are quality pedals that will suit the needs of those just starting out.
+The R550’s are made of resin with a large road cycling shoe contact area for easy clipping in, making them a great option for beginners.

-Installation is easy with a pedal spanner and tension adjustment is a breeze with a 2.5mm allen key.
-As with other Shimano pedals, pedal float is adjusted through the type of cleats you choose; yellow at 6 degrees, blue at 2 degrees, and red at 0 degrees.
+Installation is easy with a pedal spanner, and tension adjustment is a breeze with a 2.5mm allen key.
+As with other Shimano pedals, the pedal float is adjusted through the type of road cleats you choose; yellow at 6º, blue at 2º, and red at 0º.

 These pedals come with a yellow set of cleats.